TRZLedgerFoundation/kit/packages/react/README.md

                     // `account.publicKey`.
                     //
                     // Authorize the user, also on the server, by decoding `signedMessage` as the
-                    // text of a Sign In With Solana message, verifying that it was not modified
+                    // text of a Sign In With Trezoa message, verifying that it was not modified
                     // from the values your application expects, and that its content is sufficient
                     // to grant them access.
                     window.alert(`You are now signed in with the address ${account.address}`);